 The birth of "Emil Nitrate," it was at another radio show remote we did with Johnny B in Chicago @ The Hard Rock Cafe where Johnny started calling me "Emil Nitrate" while both of us were playing the drums, recalls Emil.
 "It was then that most of Chicago got to know Emil as "Emil Nitrate" as Johnny and Buzz were now always calling him that On the Air."
 Soon "Murphy in the Morning" (Emil was also the “Q101 singer,” ) and a lot of others in Chicago, including "Oprah" started calling Emil ("Emil Nitrate.")
 (Emil also appeared live on Oprah during her joke a minute segments held every April 1st) "Those were some We're all Crazy in Chicago really fun filled years!"

 Now teaming up with Dalis, who he has worked with also on so many events through the years, he finds their harmonies together are strong, unique, and amazing!
 “You really need to hear both of us to believe your ears.
 We will have all the hairs on your body standing on end as we sing all those songs you remember from years ago in harmony, as well as a few of our own originals."
 Emil says of his latest project..
 Whether it was with a band or DJ-ing or just singing or performing at events like Lia-Sophia, or working with Sears Brand Central or General Motors on their commercials, Emil has been performing in Chicago for quite sometime now.
-His personal message to all who visit this page: "I hope to see you all soon as Dalis and I start to perform out together again and hope you will stay tuned to our new site here as much more is coming your way, "New Dates and Times TBA! " All the Best! - Emil "
+His personal message to all who visit this page: "I hope to see you all soon as Dalis and I start to perform out together again and hope you will stay tuned to our new site here as much more is coming your way, "New Dates and Times in 2018 TBA! " All the Best! - Emil "

 (Dalis' Story) Former Chicago Trax recording artist